-the continuance of our union among the first objects of patriotic desire.
+These considerations speak a conclusive language to every virtuous and considerate mind.
+They place the continuance of our union among the first objects of patriotic desire.
 Is there a doubt whether a common government can long embrace so extensive a sphere?
 Let time and experience decide the question.
 Speculation in such a case ought not to be listened to.
 And 't is rational to hope that the auxiliary 1 governments of the subdivisions, with a proper organization of the whole, will secure a favorable issue to the experiment.
 'T is allowable to believe that the spirit of party, the intrigues of foreign nations, the corruption and the ambition of individuals, are likely to prove more formidable adversaries to the unity of our empire, than any inherent difficulties in the scheme.
-'T is against these that the guards 2 of national opinion, national sympathy, national prudence and virtue, are to be erected.
-With such obvious motives to union, there will be always cause from the fact itself to distrust the patriotism of those who 3 may endeavor to weaken its bands.
-And by all the love I bear you, my fellowcitizens, I conjure 4 you, as often as 5 it appears, to frown upon the attempt.
+'T is against these that the guards of national opinion, national sympathy, national prudence and virtue, are to be erected.
+With such obvious motives to union, there will be always cause from the fact itself to distrust the patriotism of those who may endeavor to weaken its bands.
+And by all the love I bear you, my fellowcitizens, I conjure you, as often as it appears, to frown upon the attempt.

-Besides the more serious causes which have been hinted at as endangering our Union, there is another less dangerous, but against which it is necessary to be on our guard; I mean the petulance of party6 differences of opinion.
-It is not uncommon to hear the irritations which these excite, vent themselves in declarations that the different parts of the Union are ill assorted and cannot remain together-in

-1 agency of.
-3 in any quarter.
-5 "often"-instead of "far."
-9 mounds.
-4 exhort-(written first).
-6 collisions and disgusts. menaces from the inhabitants of one part to those of another, that it will be dissolved by this or that measure.
+Besides the more serious causes which have been hinted at as endangering our Union, there is another less dangerous, but against which it is necessary to be on our guard; I mean the petulance of party 6 differences of opinion.
+It is not uncommon to hear the irritations which these excite, vent themselves in declarations that the different parts of the Union are ill assorted and cannot remain together-in menaces from the inhabitants of one part to those of another, that it will be dissolved by this or that measure.
 Intimations of the kind are as indiscreet as they are intemperate.
-Though frequently made with levity and without being in earnest, they have a tendency to produce the consequence which they They teach the minds of men to consider indicate. the Union as precarious, as an object to which they are not to attach their hopes and fortunes, and thus weaken the sentiment in its favor.
+Though frequently made with levity and without being in earnest, they have a tendency to produce the consequence which they indicate.
+They teach the minds of men to consider the Union as precarious, as an object to which they are not to attach their hopes and fortunes, and thus weaken the sentiment in its favor.
 By rousing the resentment and alarming the pride of those to whom they are addressed, they set ingenuity to work to deprecate the value of the object, and to discover motives of indifference to it.
 This is not wise.
 Prudence demands that we should habituate ourselves in all our words and actions to reverence the Union as a sacred and inviolable palladium of our happiness, and should discountenance whatever can lead to a suspicion that it can in any event be abandoned.